stipsan/slagskip/README.md

 This project is setup in a |pipeline](https://devcenter.heroku.com/articles/pipelines#deployment-with-pipelines) on Heroku.
 There are three domains and apps setup, one for each step: **development**, **staging** and **production**.
 Review apps are also setup to help contributors, to easily test new code in Pull Requests without having to manually setup Heroku apps.
-It just works.
+It doesn't matter if the pull request is from the same repo, or is from a fork.
+It just works, automatically.

 Here's the relevant config for each of them:
 * [nightly.epic.vg](https://nightly.epic.vg) **development** - deploys automatically whenever code is pushed to `master`.